edemaine/cocreate/doc/README.md

 * Drag on the page to pan around (like the
 [<img src="icons/arrows-alt.svg" width="18" alt="Pan Icon"> Pan Tool](#-pan-tool)),
 or pan using a scroll wheel or touchpad pan gesture.
+On a multitouch surface (like a tablet with touchscreen), two-finger dragging will also activate pan and zoom during Time Travel.
 * [<img src="icons/search-minus.svg" width="18" alt="Zoom Out Icon"> Zoom Out / <img src="icons/search-plus.svg" width="18" alt="Zoom In Icon"> Zoom In](#-zoom-out---zoom-in)
 using the buttons, using a scroll wheel while holding
 <kbd>Ctrl</kbd>, or using a touchpad zoom gesture.